Smart Parking Reduces Congestion, Increases Transit Ridership

 In 2011, San Fransisco introduced SFPark, a smart parking program.
 SFpark uses demand-responsive pricing to open up parking spaces and reduce circling and double-parking.
 Rates can vary by block, time of day and day of week, and are adjusted at most once per month.

-In the latest NITC report, researcher Nicole Ngo of the University of Oregon investigates the effects of the demand-responsive pricing program on transit usage and congestion.
+In this NITC report, researcher Nicole Ngo of the University of Oregon investigates the effects of the demand-responsive pricing program on transit usage and congestion.

 The study focused on metered, on-street parking and used the timing of SFpark's pricing changes as a natural experiment.
 Researchers observed effects on three important aspects of urban transportation: parking availability, transit bus ridership and congestion.